Lend-Lease: United States

 If Germany defeated the Soviet Union, the most significant front in Europe would be closed.
 Roosevelt believed that if the Soviets were defeated the Allies would be far more likely to lose.
 Roosevelt concluded that the United States needed to help the Soviets fight against the Germans.
-Because of its utmost importance, Roosevelt directed his subordinates to emphasis shipments of aid to the Soviet Union above most other uses of available shipping.
+Because of its utmost importance, Roosevelt directed his subordinates to emphasize shipments of aid to the Soviet Union above most other shipping destinations.
 The Soviet Ambassador, Maxim Litvinov, significantly contributed to the Lend-Lease agreement of 1941.
 In the fall of 1941, the US Army set up the United States Military Mission to Moscow to help the flow of Lend-Lease material into Russia.
 In 1943, Major General John R. Deane was made commander of the Moscow Mission and to brief Joseph Stalin on Operation Overlord.
 American deliveries to the Soviet Union can be divided into the following phases: